-But what is more common and perhaps more disappointing is good salespeople who are hired but then fail because they were not properly on-boarded, not given the proper sales processes and training required to be successful, not given a tracking and accountability system (CRM), not coached and properly managed so that they clearly understood what they had to do in order to achieve success.
+But what is more common and perhaps more disappointing is good salespeople who are hired but then fail because they were not properly on-boarded, not given the proper sales processes and training required to be successful (i.e., a success formula), not given a tracking and accountability system (CRM), not coached and properly managed so that they clearly understood what they had to do in order to achieve success.

-Or, even worse, that they encounter business owners that pull the rug out from their salespeople just when they start having success and start making money by changing the comp plan, reconfiguring the territory and other betrayals.
-Smart owners understand that, assuming a wellcrafted compensation program, the more they pay a salesperson the more successful their sales program and their company is.
+Or, even worse, that they end up working for business owners that pull the rug out from their salespeople just when they start having success and start making money by refusing to pay commissions, changing the comp plan, reconfiguring the territory and other betrayals.
+Smart owners understand that, assuming a well-crafted compensation program, the more they pay a salesperson, the more successful their sales program and their company is.
 Such owners are always looking for ways to pay their salespeople fairly because they understand this simple fact.